Error Resilient Space Partitioning: The Minimal Number of Colors Required for Error Resilience

+We prove the following slightly stronger statement which not only excludes the possibility of $d$-colored tilings with positive minimum distance between equi-colored tiles, but also shows a structural property of all $(d+1)$-colored tilings with positive minimum distance between equi-colored tiles.

-In this section we prove the following. \begin{proposition} For any $m>0$, the following holds.
-Let $T_1,T_2,\ldots$ be a colored tiling of $\mathbb{R}^d$ in which the tiles are polytopes and each tile is contained in a box with side length $m$.
-If the fault tolerance of the tiling is $>0$, then the number of colors is at least $d+1$. \end{proposition}
+\begin{proposition} For any $m>0$, the following holds.
+Let $T_1,T_2,\ldots$ be a colored tiling of $\mathbb{R}^d$ in $d+1$ colors, in which each tile is contained in a box with side length $m$.
+If the minimum distance between any two equi-colored tiles is $\delta>0$, then there exist tiles in all $d+1$ colors that intersect at a point.
+Consequently, any tiling with positive minimum distance between equi-colored tiles uses at least $d+1$ colors. \end{proposition}

-\paragraph{Informal proof.} We show by induction that there is a point $x$ that is included in at least $d+1$ tiles.
-This implies that if the tiling uses only $d$ colors, there must be two same-colored tiles that intersect in $x$, and thus, no fault tolerance is possible.

-For $d=1$, as each single tile is included in a segment of length $m$, for any $M>m$, the entire segment $[-M,M]$ cannot be covered by a single tile.
-Hence, the segment must contain a point in which two tiles intersect.

-For the induction step, we consider the restriction of the tiling to a large box $[-M,M]^d$.
-Then we look at the $d$'th coordinate, consider the union of all tiles that contain a point in the `lower' half-box, and take the `upper boundary' of this union.
-This gives a `crumpled' variant of the equator hyperplane.
-By the induction hypothesis, the restriction of the tiling to this `crumpled hyperplane' contains a point $v$ that is included in at least $d$ tiles.
-However, there is also at least one tile in the `upper half-box' that includes $v$, and thus, $v$ is included in at least $d+1$ tiles.
-This completes the proof by induction.

-\paragraph{Formal proof.} Making the argument described above formal is somewhat cumbersome, and requires an auxiliary notion, somewhat close to the notion of a \emph{polytopal complex}~\cite[p.~127]{Ziegler95}.